IQSS/dataverse/doc/sphinx-guides/source/index.rst

 =============================

-The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections: Getting Started, User Guide, Installation Guide, Developers Guide, and API Guide.
+The Guides are reference documents that explain how to use Dataverse, which are divided into the following sections: User Guide, Installation Guide, Developers Guide, and API Guide.
 The User Guide is further divided into primary activities: finding & using data, adding Datasets, administering dataverses or Datasets, and Dataset exploration/visualizations.
 Details on all of the above tasks can be found in the Users Guide.
 The